ChemeketaCS/cs290Code/README.md

 ### Server

-To browse the examples from a locally run webserver (necessary for some samples), do `npm install` from the project directory and then `node serve.js`.
+To browse the examples from a locally run webserver (necessary for some samples), do `npm install` from the project directory, and then `npm run start`.
 You can then browse to http://localhost:3000.

 ---